BrokenTek/aboutcarson/README.md

 ## Usage

-This site is intended to be used as a simple front-end portfolio site.
+> This site is intended to be used as a simple front-end portfolio site.
+>
+> There is some extra interaction included with this site that are purely \
+> for the demonstration of API usage and the addition of some fun functionality.
 ## License

 This repository is licensed under the MIT license.

-## Contributing

-Please feel free to contribute to this project in whatever ways you see fit.
-If you have any questions, feel free to reach out to me via the contact information listed below.

 ## Testing

-No testing is required for this repository.
+No testing is required for this repository at this time.

 ## Questions